-Please note that my working hours are MWF between 9am and 3pm.
-My turnaround for (free) customization is generally within 2-4 business days.
+My turnaround for (free) customization is generally within 3-5 business days.

-Access to the private Facebook group is available for those who purchase the VIP upgrade here.
+Access to the private Facebook group, now the Accounting Accountability Club, is available for those who purchase the membership here.
 You will receive a PDF download upon purchase with instructions on how to join the group.

-You should be entering your raw materials & supplies into the materials tabs of the inventory spreadsheet at a unit of measurement that makes the most sense for how you use your materials.
+You should be entering your raw materials & supplies into the materials tabs of the inventory spreadsheet in a unit of measurement that makes the most sense for how you use your materials.